Nissan Ariya review: running costs & insurance

 The Ariya should be reasonably cheap to run and maintain, not to mention a very tempting company-car option

-The Nissan Ariya isn't the cheapest electric family SUV around, with a starting price of nearly £44,000, but is far from the most expensive we’ve seen – it’s somewhere in the middle of the pack.
+The Nissan Ariya isn't the cheapest electric family SUV around, but is far from the most expensive we’ve seen – it’s somewhere in the middle of the pack.
 Thankfully, you’ll be able to save some money when it comes to maintenance, while a rock-bottom Benefit-in-Kind (BiK) tax rate of 2% for all electric cars makes it extremely appealing for company-car drivers.

 Nissan Ariya insurance group